 (December 4, 1910 – January 27, 2009)

 R. Venkataraman was the eighth President of India.
 Born in the village of Rajamadam, Thanjavur District, Tamil Nadu.
-Otained his Masters Degree in Economics from Madras University.
+Obtained his Master's Degree in Economics from Madras University.
 Qualified in Law from the Law College, Madras.

 Actively participated in the 'Quit India' movement of 1942.
 Suffered imprisonment.
 In 1949, founded the Labour Law Journal which publishes important decisions pertaining to labour and is an acknowledged specialist publication.